14 gluten-free places to eat out

-More and more people are eating gluten free and N'hants is certainly listening!
-Here's a Muddy round up of the best gluten free eateries around!
+More and more people are going gluten-free and the Northants cafe owner and restaurateurs are certainly listening.
+Voilà, a Muddy round up of the best gluten-free spots in our 'shire.

 The Workhouse, Brixworth